Can I Sue an Executor of a Will?

 What Is an Executor of an Estate?

-State laws contain significant variations on how a will must be probated.
-Sometimes, a will might not be probated if there is no valid reason to do so.
-Some assets — such as retirement accounts, property owned jointly, and property held in trust — do not go through probate.
+State laws vary significantly in how to administer a will in probate.
+For example, some assets— such as retirement accounts, property owned jointly, and property held in trust do not go through probate.

-As part of the probate process, the probate court appoints an executor (in some states, they are called personal representatives).
-An executor is typically a person nominated in the will.
+As part of the probate process, the probate court appoints an executor (in some states, they are called personal representatives) if the will does not name one.
+Be sure to check with the decedent’s estate planning attorney first to confirm the decedent did not name an executor in their will.
 A spouse or other close family member is a common choice.
 The executor is legally authorized to act on behalf of the decedent's estate during its administration.
+An executor must act in good faith and in the best interest of the estate.

 What Does the Executor of an Estate Do?

 Being an executor can be challenging.
 An executor has several tasks to complete.
-These responsibilities include:
+These responsibilities include, but are not limited to the following:

 If you are an executor, this helpful checklist may provide the guidance you seek.
 You can also speak to a probate and administration lawyer.
 They can address any questions and concerns.